ckbauman/Election-Analysis/README.md

 # Election-Analysis
 Module 3

-## Project Overview
+## Project Overview of Election Audit

-A Colorado Board of Elections employee has given you the following tasks to complete the electiion audit of a recent local congressional election.
+A Colorado Board of Elections has acked for the following tasks to complete the electiion audit of a recent local congressional election.

 1. Calculate the total number of votes cast